 Most of the parameters below are self-explanatory at this point (bg is the background color of the plot).
 Two new parameters we haven't used before are vertex.tooltip and edge.tooltip.
 Those contain the information that we can see when moving the mouse cursor over network elements.
-Note that the tooltip parameters accepts html tags - for example we will use the line break tag tag - for example we will use the line break tag
+Note that the tooltip parameters accepts html tags - for example we will use the line break tag br>.
+The parameter launchBrowser instructs R to open the resulting visualization file (filename) in the browser.